kwaldenphd/propublica-compas-lab/README.md

 plotty(male_fit, "Male")
 ```

-104. From these plots, the *ProPublica* team determined the Compas score treats a High risk women the same as a Medium risk man.
+104. From these plots, the *ProPublica* team determined the Compas score treats a High risk woman the same as a Medium risk man.

 # Putting It All Together